 How to Keep Whittling Away at the Non-Vegan Foods in Your Life

+A little thinking got me a long way.
+I was now ready to quit everything but cheese.
 But I wanted to go even further.
 So I next asked myself: “Well, do I love all cheese equally?”

 I’m not yet ready to give up cheese pizzas.

 I’d come so far.
 But I wasn’t done yet.